vamb/aboutus/en-US/terms/tnc.md

 name: Terms of Use
 ---

-## Terms of Use

-Terms of Use
+### Terms of Use

 [Last updated on 10th February 2020]

-Welcome to the www.marineonline.com website and/or the mobile app.
+Welcome to the https://www.marineonline.com website and/or the mobile app.

-Please read these terms and conditions carefully.
+### read these terms and conditions carefully.

-The following Terms of Use govern your use and access of the Platform (defined below) and the use of the Services.
+### The following Terms of Use govern your use and access of the Platform (defined below) and the use of the Services.
 By accessing the Platform and/or using the Services, you agree to be bound by these Terms of Use.
 If you do not agree to these Terms of Use, do not access and/or use this Platform or the Services.

 Access to and use of password protected and/or secure areas of the Platform and/or use of the Services are restricted to Customers with accounts only.
 You may not obtain or attempt to obtain unauthorized access to such parts of this Platform and/or Services, or to any other protected information, through any means not intentionally made available by us for your specific use.
 A breach of this provision may be an offence under the Computer Misuse Act (Chapter 50A) of Singapore.